-If you want to ensure that you're maximising hallway space, a built in floor-to-ceiling shelving unit certainly does the trick.
+If you want to ensure that you're maximising space when designing a hallway, a built in floor-to-ceiling shelving unit certainly does the trick.
 Organise household bits and bobs in stylish wicker baskets, to ensure that daily essentials are on hand at all times.

 We love this Pembroke Shelving from Neptune.